 Good news.
 Seorae Korean Charcoal BBQ is offering islandwide delivery via: https://seorae.oddle.me/en_SG so that you can have your favourite Korean food delivered to your doorstep.

-While delivery fee depends on where you stay, there is FREE Delivery with minimum spending on $39 – which should be not difficult to reach.
+While delivery fee depends on where you stay, there is FREE Delivery with minimum spending on $100.

-If you are nearby and prefer to get takeaways, there is also a 20% OFF pick up orders, using the promo code PICKUP20.
+If you are nearby and prefer to get takeaways, there is also a 20% OFF selected pick up orders with Promo Code “PICKUP20”.

 Mother’s Day Set ($68, good for 3-4 pax)